-Prospective interns must go through the volunteer process and should be currently enrolled in an educational institution or a recent graduate.
+Prospective interns must go through the application process and should be currently enrolled in an educational institution or a recent graduate.
 Our office is a fast-paced environment that is successful due to both the personal initiative of individual staff members and the team-like mentality of the entire organization.

 The ideal intern candidate will be able to complete their daily responsibilities, to solve problems with minimal supervision, and to provide support as needed to the overall team.
 Interns work alongside staff to provide direct services.
 All leave their internship with transferable skills that can help launch a career within the nonprofit sector.

 - Reliable with strong attention to timeliness

 - Excellent communication skills (both intercultural, interpersonal, and with supervisors)